krivard/codalab-worksheets-wiki/Dev:-Deploying-CodaLab.md

 ### Use SSH to connect to a web instance
 1. From Putty, connect to your build VM (use the previous instructions).
+1. If this is your first time connecting, you'll need to generate keys.
+    `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout myPrivateKey.key -out myCert.pem`
 1. Use SSH to connect to your web instance:
     `$ ssh [USER]@[MACHINE_NAME].cloudapp.net –p [PORT_NUMBER]`
     You can get the connection information from the VM dashboard on your [Azure Management Portal](http://manage.windowsazure.com).